merliot/hub/README.md

 ## Saving Changes

 Merliot Hub saves device changes back to the hub repo.
-To enable saving device changes, use your own copy of the repo:
+To enable saving device changes, use your own copy of the repo by making a fork:

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo.
 2. Build the docker image from the fork.